-Sector rotation strategies are popular because they can improve risk-adjusted returns and automate the investing process.
+Sector Rotation based trading strategies are popular because they can improve risk-adjusted returns and automate the investing process.
 Momentum investing, which is at the heart of the sector rotation strategy, seeks to invest in sectors showing the strongest performance over a specific timeframe.
 Momentum investing is another form of relative strength investing.
 This article will explain the strategy and show investors how to implement this strategy using the tools at StockCharts.com.

-There area many papers supporting the concept of momentum investing and relative strength investing.
+There are many papers supporting the concept of momentum investing and relative strength investing.
 In his book, What Works on Wall Street, James O'Shaunessey details the best performing strategies over the last fifty years.
 Now in its fourth edition, O'Shaunessey found that relative strength strategies were consistently at the top of the performance list.
 Investors are rewarded for buying the strongest stocks and avoiding the weakest.
 The strong tend to get stronger, while the weak tend to get weaker.
 This makes sense because Wall Street loves its winners and hates its losers.

 Mebane Faber, of Cambria Investment Management, wrote a white paper entitled, Relative Strength Strategies for Investing.
 Google his name and the paper name for details.
 Using sector/industry group data going back to the 1920s, Faber found that a simple momentum strategy outperformed buy-and-hold approximately 70% of the time.
 In other words, buying the sector/industry groups with the largest gains outperformed buy-and-hold over a test period that exceeded 80 years.
 This strategy worked for 1-month, 3-month, 6-month, 9-month and 12-month performance intervals.
-Further more, Faber also found that performance could be improved by adding a simple trend following requirement before considering positions.
+Furthermore, Faber also found that performance could be improved by adding a simple trend-following requirement before considering positions.

 The strategy shown now is based on the findings in Faber's white paper.
 First, the strategy is based on monthly data and the portfolio is rebalanced once per month.
 Chartists can use the last day of the month, the first day of the month or a set date every month.
 The strategy is long when the S&P 500 is above its 10-month simple moving average and out of the market when the S&P 500 is below its 10-month SMA.
-This basic timing technique insures that investors are out of the market during extended downtrends and in the market during extended uptrends.
+This basic timing technique ensures that investors are out of the market during extended downtrends and in the market during extended uptrends.
 Such a strategy would have avoided the 2001-2002 bear market and the gut-wrenching decline in 2008.

-In his back test, Faber used the 10 sector/industry groups from the French-Fama CRSP Data Library.
-These include Consumer Non-Durables, Consumer Durables, Manufacturing, Energy, Technology, Telecommunications, Shops, Health, Utilities and Other.
-The last sector/industry grouping (other) includes Mines, Construction, Transportation, Hotels, Business Services, Entertainment and Finance.
+In his backtest, Faber used the 10 sector/industry groups from the French-Fama CRSP Data Library.
+These include Consumer Non-Durables, Consumer Durables, Manufacturing, Energy, Technology, Telecommunications, Shops, Health, Utilities, and Other.
+The last sector/industry grouping (“Other”) includes Mines, Construction, Transportation, Hotels, Business Services, Entertainment, and Finance.
 Instead of searching for individual ETFs to match these groups, this strategy will simply use the nine sector SPDRs.

-Chartist must then decide how much capital to allocate to each sector and to the strategy as a whole.
+Chartists must then decide how much capital to allocate to each sector and to the strategy as a whole.
 Chartists could buy the top three sectors and allocate equal amounts to all three (33%).
 Alternatively, investors could implement a weighted strategy by investing the most in the top sector and lower amounts in the subsequent sectors.

-Buy Signal: When the S&P 500 is above its 10-month simple moving average, buy the sectors with the biggest gains over a three month timeframe.
+Buy Signal: When the S&P 500 is above its 10-month simple moving average, buy the sectors with the biggest gains over a three-month timeframe.